 Shipping: $10 to $40

-The rugs that we’re addressing in this guide aren’t that expensive and can all be purchased online.
+The rugs that we’re addressing in this guide aren’t that expensive and are all available for purchase online.
 We capped the price at about $4 per square foot (though we made a few exceptions).
 This means that most of the rugs we recommend can be had in an 8-by-10-foot size for not much more than $300 (plus shipping).
 “Cheap rugs have a purpose and use, just like cheap furniture does,” Wagner said.
 They can look great—sometimes really great—for a few years.
-Maybe more if you’re careful with them.
+Maybe more if you’re careful.
 But even the best rugs in this class are not going to last a decade-plus in a high-traffic area in your home, or if you have kids and pets and the inevitable messes that come with them.
-As long as you know that when you’re making the purchase, they can be useful and look great for the time that you have them.
-Remember, though, that re-buying an inexpensive rug every several years adds up.
+They’re good choices as long as you know that when you’re making the purchase, they can be useful and look great for the time that you have them.
+Remember, though, that rebuying an inexpensive rug every few years adds up.
 Cheap materials can require steam cleanings a couple of times a year to look good.

-We called in samples of 28 rugs, all of which had positive user reviews, or came from a major retailer that we were interested in putting to the test.
-We were able to eliminate a couple immediately, one rug that felt more like a dish towel, and another that looked like a thin, faded ghost of a Persian rug.
-We set the rest up in The Sweethome office, and had nine testers walk around on them and give us their thoughts on the feel and design of the rugs.
+We called in samples of 28 rugs, all of which had positive user reviews or came from a major retailer that we were interested in putting to the test.
+We were able to eliminate a couple immediately: one rug that felt more like a dish towel, and another that looked like a thin, faded ghost of a Persian rug.
+We set the rest up in The Sweethome’s office, and we had nine testers walk around on them and give us their thoughts on the feel and design of the rugs.

 After that, we did a vacuum test.
 We made a mixture of dry quinoa, cinnamon, and crumbled toast, and then sprinkled it over a selection of the rugs in different pile heights.
 The primary thing we learned from this test was: Don’t spill dry quinoa on your floor.
 It was a huge pain to vacuum up off of every kind of surface.